zhenxuantan/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the address book and list of tasks (contained in UniquePersonList and TaskList respectively)
+* stores the contact list and task records (contained in UniquePersonList and TaskList respectively)
 * stores the currently 'selected' `Person` and `Task` objects (e.g., results of a search query) as separate _filtered_ lists which is exposed to outsiders as an unmodifiable `ObservableList<Person>` or `ObservableList<Task>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)